hybroai/a2a-adapter/examples/README.md

-# A2A Adapters Examples
+# A2A Adapter Examples

-This directory contains complete, runnable examples demonstrating how to use the A2A Adapters SDK with different agent frameworks.
+This directory contains complete, runnable examples demonstrating how to use the A2A Adapter SDK with different agent frameworks.

 ## Prerequisites